sayandip18/CP/README.md

 # CP
-This repository stores a variety of coding problems from Codeforces, Leetcode and CSES problem set.
+This repository stores a variety of coding problems from Codeforces, GFG, Leetcode and CSES problem set.